openplans/openblock-old/docs/main/api.rst

 --------------------

 Generally follows the :ref:`Atom <atom>` specification.
-Location information is specified with :ref:`GeoRSS-Simple <georss>`.
+Location information is specified with GeoRSS-Simple.

 Extended schema attributes are specified in the "http://openblock.org/ns/0" namespace.